Lower Dolpo Trek

 Altogether, the accommodation during this journey will be more humble with basic comfort, unlike the ones you find during the classic route such as during the Annapurna Base Ciruit Trek

-Telephone, Internet, And Charging
+Telephone, Internet, And Charging In Lower Dolpo Region

-While trekking through the trails of the Lower Dolpo Trek, staying connected to the outside world is a challenge in itself.
+While trekking through the trails of the Lower Dolpo Region Trek, staying connected to the outside world is a challenge in itself.
 As you ascend higher in this remote region, you will find that the telephone and internet services are limited.

 While you will be able to connect digitally while in the lower region, as you climb higher, the only means of connection will be satellite phones, which also are only used during cases of emergencies.
 Additionally, do not expect to find an internet connection throughout the journey.